-In December 2011, our Samtalekøkken took place in Seimi’s total-installation “SET UP” at Dansehallerne, then located at the former Carlsberg brewery in Copenhagen.
+In December 2011, our performance networking event Samtalekøkken took place in Seimi’s total-installation “SET UP” at Dansehallerne, then located at the former Carlsberg brewery in Copenhagen.
 The audience was immersed in a landscape of fabric, tents and tables.
-The work served as a perfect backdrop for our event, and afterwards art critic Matthias Borello from kunsten.nu reviewed the work as a new installment of our series of live reviews.
+The installation served as a perfect backdrop for our event, and we asked art critic Matthias Borello from kunsten.nu to review it in a new installment of our series of live reviews.

 The following video takes you on a walk through the installation: